sidcraftscode/Hydra/README.md

 # Hydra

-This folder contains the toy-scale prototype code accompanying the Hydra paper:
+This folder contains the code accompanying the Hydra paper:

-Hydra: A 1.6B-Parameter State-Space Language Model with Sparse Attention, Mixture-of-Experts, and Memory

-Important: These scripts are illustrative and operate at small scale on synthetic data to validate integration and scaling trends.
-They are not a full 1.6B model training pipeline.
+Hydra: A Modular Architecture for Efficient Long-Context Reasoning

 ## Contents
 - `toy_hydra.py` — Minimal Hydra model (SSM + sparse attention + MoE) used in benchmarks.